caravagnalab/rRACES-examples/other/contamination/README.md

 > [!WARNING]
 > Outdated information.
-Please refer to [this directory](https://github.com/caravagnalab/rRACES-examples/tree/main/building_cohorts) to produce the cohort.
+Please refer to [this directory](https://github.com/caravagnalab/ProCESS-examples/tree/main/building_cohorts) to produce the cohort.

 # Downsampling and data preparation

-## 1. rRACES sequencing
+## 1. ProCESS sequencing
 In order to have different combination of purity and coverage starting from the same simulation, we need to sequence two times:

 1. Run `simulate_seq` without the normal sample at a maximum coverage;